SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex9-Memory/README.md

     ![](./images/1.png)
     </kbd>

     > **Note:**
    You can also access the Usage Monitor app by clicking the Compute, Storage, and Network cards.

     Alternatively, you can use the **Command Palette** to go to the Usage Monitor application.
-To do that, just type "usage monitor" in the search bar -> Click "Show Usage Monitor" for DEMO_HANA_DB
+To do that, just type "usage monitor" in the search bar -> Click "Show Usage Monitor" for DEMO_HANA_DB or DA262
     <kbd>
     ![](./images/2.png)
     </kbd>